Diet and Food Tips for Colostomy Patients

-You’ve just had a colostomy and you are somewhat worried about your diet, wondering if you can still eat your favourite foods and drink the drinks you love.
+You’ve just had a colostomy and you are somewhat worried about your diet, wondering if you can still enjoy your favourite foods and drinks.

-Sure it’s true that there are a few simple rules about 'ostomy and diet', but it’s more about what to expect when you eat certain foods as opposed to whether one food is okay for an ostomates or not.
+Sure, it’s true that there are a few simple rules about "ostomy and diet," but it’s more about what to expect when you eat certain foods, as opposed to whether a certain food is okay or not.

 It doesn’t matter whether you had a permanent or reversible ostomy; what you can eat in the two instances remains basically the same.

 Before your discharge from the hospital, you will have been tutored on how to use ostomy appliances and products that will now become a part of your everyday life.
 There will also have been mention of your nutritional diet.

 Whatever you drink or eat must be tolerable to your digestive system especially in the first few weeks after surgery.
 But after that period, you can eat whatever you've been eating in the past, before your colostomy, but with certain foods, in moderation.

 Is There a Special Colostomy Nutritional Plan?

 But is there a special diet you need to be on if you have a colostomy?
 No, not really, because there isn't one kind of diet advice or plan that works for every patient.